Prepping and planning for a family shoot

-When you work with families a professional photographer, it’s important to set your expectations up front.
-The more you can prepare a family for the day of the photo shoot and for what they can expect, the less you are going to have to explain later.
+When you work with families as a professional photographer, it’s important to set your expectations up front.
+The more you can prepare a family for the day of the photo shoot and for what they can expect, then they can focus on just being themselves.
 Provide your families with wardrobe ideas and share your posing strategies before you begin to get the most out of your time spent together.
+I always talk about how the shoots going to go before we begin.
+Based on how they’re dressed and immediate interactions and personalities, I know what I can and cannot get away with.
+Most of that last part comes with experience.
+The planning of the shoot is more important, in my opinion, than the actual shoot itself.
+Being a Scottsdale family photographer for over 10 years has provided an immense amount of insight.
+Servicing Arizona as a whole has been an incredible experience as you can imagine with the amount of destinations the state has to offer.

 Complimentary Clothing For Family Photo Shoots